classy-org/postman-collections/bulk-offline-donations/README.md

 ## How To Use

 If you don't have experience with Postman, please take a look at their Getting Started documentation! <https://learning.postman.com/docs/getting-started/overview/>
 This collection is meant to be a playground, allowing you to use either a Mock Server or your own GoFundMe Pro Account.
-You'll need to follow steps to get API credentials through GoFundMe Pro Manager: <https://support.classy.org/s/article/intro-to-the-classy-api>
+You'll need to follow steps to get API credentials through GoFundMe Pro: <https://support.classy.org/s/article/intro-to-the-classy-api>

 ## Using the Mock Server